OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 The Word JavaScript APIs give your application access to the objects and metadata found in a Word document.
 You can use these APIs to create add-ins that target:

 * Word 2013 or later on Windows
-* Word Online
+* Word on the web
-* Word 2016 or later for Mac
+* Word 2016 or later on Mac
-* Word for iPad
+* Word on iPad

 Write your add-in once, and it will run in all versions of Word across multiple platforms.
 For details, see [Office Add-in host and platform availability](../overview/office-add-in-availability.md).